sisl/astra-rl/docs/tutorials/customizing_training/trainers.md

     # optional but encouraged
     def _save_hf(self, step: int) -> None:
-        """Save your auditor and its tokenizer"""
+        """Save your tester and its tokenizer"""

     # optional method
     @torch.no_grad()